umarhunter/os_sim/README.md

-# CSCI340: Project
+# OS Simulation
-This was originally my CSCI340 project that is related to operating systems.
+This was originally my CSCI340 project that simulates how an OS functions using C++.